leogong99/ai-content-capture-extension/CHROME_STORE_DESCRIPTION.md

 ---

-*Version 1.4.0 | Updated regularly with new features and improvements*
+*Version 1.5.0 | Now with Omnibox search—access your captures directly from Chrome's address bar!*